aptiko/simpletail/README.rst

        for line in f:
            sys.stdout.write(line)

 It will work on Unix.
 It will work on Windows.
-On Python 2 and 3.
 It will work regardless what kind of line endings you have.
 It should work with any file encoding (but you need to specify an encoding, see below), but I'm not certain about that; if in your encoding there are